-A study of quantitative and qualitative ways people change over the lifespan.
+A study of quantitative and qualitative ways people change through infancy to adolescence.
 Theory, research, and application of human development and learning processes will be studied.
-Emphasis will be placed on development from conception to death.
 A special emphasis will be placed on the theories of Erikson, Piaget, and Kohlberg.
 Both a child observation and an adolescent observation are required.